 3. Purchase bakery equipment.

 Many bakery owners buy used equipment at the start, but it may be worthwhile to buy some things brand new.
-A used oven or refrigerator could have lingering scents that may affect your pastries, Sullivan said.
+A used oven or refrigerator could have lingering scents that may affect your pastries.
 The pastry case should also be free from smells or damage, so pastries appear appetizing.
+If purchasing is prohibitive, equipment leasing would allow you to use the equipment you need for a set period of time, but you wouldn’t own it at the end of that time.

 4. Hire employees.

-New bakery owners often think they can handle the entire business on their own, but hiring a manager, especially someone with industry experience, could be a huge help, Wilson said.
+New bakery owners often think they can handle the entire business on their own, but hiring a manager, especially someone with industry experience, could be a huge help.
 A manager could take administrative tasks off your hands, like ordering inventory, and they could train any bakers you hire to make sure products remain consistent.

-To save time and money training employees, Sullivan hires experienced pastry chefs and cake decorators.
+To save time and money training employees, you may want to hire experienced employees.
 Finding talented and capable decorators who can meet deadlines can be difficult, she said, but the right people can be priceless.
-Sweet Boutique Bakery has five employees – a pastry chef, two decorators, a bakery assistant and Sullivan.

 5. Calculate costs.

-Rent and equipment are typically the biggest expenses for bakery owners, Sullivan said, but other ongoing costs can add up.
-Payroll can be a major expense, depending on the hourly rate employees earn based on their skill level, she said.
+Rent and equipment are typically the biggest expenses for bakery owners, but other ongoing costs can add up.
+Payroll can be a major expense, depending on the hourly rate employees earn based on their skill level.

 6. Set your prices.